Last Son Of Krypton?1 of 12

 Though his powers were somewhat different from Superman’s – he lacked heat vision and had “tactile telekinesis” rather than outright super strength – Conner/Superboy was a fan favorite who had his own title for years before becoming a key member of the Teen Titans.

 He was killed during Infinite Crisis by Superboy-Prime, though he did eventually return.
 The character was significantly revamped in the “New 52” with a new origin.
 Though he was still a clone, he was a clone of Jon Lane Kent, the child of Superman and Lois Lane from an alternate future.
-This version got bogged down in time travel and alternate realities, before being shuffled out of continuity entirely for the current Superboy, none other than Jon Kent.
+This version got bogged down in time travel and alternate realities, before being shuffled out of continuity entirely for the current Superboy, Jon Kent.

 Doomsday9 of 12